This post was originally published on May 25, 2017, and was updated on April 2, 2020.

 Word-of-mouth marketing has been around for centuries.
 Before marketing really existed it would be common practice to choose a business or service provider based on information from other people.
 These referrals were the only way that businesses could bring in new customers aside from the ones who just happened to be walking by.

 Whether it’s being used for marketing, sales or something else entirely, there’s nothing new about the power of word-of-mouth marketing.
-For millennia, oral communication has been the primary method of discussing and describing all matters of significance (and insignificance) in communities across the globe.
+Word-of-mouth has been the primary method of discussing and describing all matters of significance (and insignificance) in communities across the globe for centuries.

 But while the power of word-of-mouth marketing remains unchanged, the means in which we take advantage of it has.
 The internet, above all, has radically transformed how we utilize word-of-mouth messaging as a means of marketing.
-Enter the age of Digital Word-of-Mouth Marketing.
+Enter the age of digital word-of-mouth marketing and influencer marketing.

 When it comes to making buying decisions, people trust information from their family and friends more than any other form of information.
 They turn to their community for recommendations before purchasing any kind of good or service.
 Consumers will default to the opinions of their friends, family, colleagues and social peers with far greater frequency than they’ll listen to even the most polished or compelling marketing pitch.